-The LSP provides various outreach methods throughout Orange County to connect legal services to older adults.
-Aside from disseminating informational flyers throughout the community, the LSP visits senior centers, senior apartment complexes, and community service centers countywide monthly to provide community education, outreach, and one-on-one consultations with clients.
-For broader reach, presentations and clinics are offered in-person and virtually to benefit and meet the needs of our community partners and older adults.
-Community partners such as Boat People SOS, the Vietnamese Cancer Society, the County Community Service Center, and Leisure World in Seal Beach host events and provide a platform for the LSP to provide legal service resources to older adults.
-The LSP continues to provide virtual and in-person outreach at community events and resource fairs.
-Currently, the LSP conducts weekly Consumer Defense (collection cases) workshops at the Orange County Public Law Library.
-The Consumer Defense workshops provide an overview of the debt collection lawsuit and assistance with trial preparation and responses to discovery for trial.
+- Disseminates informational flyers throughout the community. - Visits senior centers, senior apartment complexes and community service centers countywide to educate older adults, stakeholders, and the community on legal services offered. - Conduct presentations and legal clinics in-person and virtually. - Collaborate with community partners such as Boat People SOS, the Vietnamese Cancer Society, the County Community Service Center, and Leisure World in Seal Beach and participate in community events. - Provide virtual and in-person outreach at community event and resource fairs. - Offer weekly workshops at the Orange County Public Law Library on topics related to consumer defense.